Equity, diversity and inclusion

 To date, our initiatives have included:

-- collecting gender data for all users of our manuscript tracking systems (authors and referees) to allow us to assess the gender diversity of our communities.
-We will also shortly be introducing the collection of race and ethnicity data according to the schema developed by the joint commitment.
+- Collecting gender data for all users of our manuscript tracking systems (authors and referees) to allow us to assess the gender diversity of our communities.

-- setting up the Node Network (for developmental and stem cell biologists) and FocalPlane Network (for researchers with microscopy expertise), databases of researchers intended to help members of the community organising conferences, assembling committees, seeking speakers for seminar series, looking for referees and so on to identify individuals who might not otherwise come to mind.
-These databases are searchable both on scientific expertise but also on aspects of diversity.
+- Setting up the Node Network (for developmental and stem cell biologists) and FocalPlane Network (for researchers with microscopy expertise).
+These databases of researchers are intended to help members of the community organising conferences, assembling committees, seeking speakers or referees etc. to identify individuals from a range of backgrounds.
+The databases are searchable both on scientific expertise and on aspects of diversity.

 Our charitable grants